 Theoretical study of programming activity and its relationship to the total growth and development of children in a preschool setting.
 Students design and carry out activities and experiences for children.
 In addition to the lecture, students must be available for a three-hour-per-week practicum with a children's group.
-Credits: 3 Lab Hours: 3 Lecture Hours: 2 Prerequisites: EDUC/PSYC110
+Credits: 3 Lecture Hours: 2 Lab Hours: 3 Prerequisites: EDUC/PSYC110

-CDCC/EDUC252 (formerly CDCC/ EDUC130): Early Childhood Practicum
+CDCC/EDUC252: Early Childhood Practicum

-Teaching practicum and integration seminar for Child Development Associate candidates, Child Development/Child Care and Preschool - Grade 3 Education majors.
+Teaching practicum and integration seminar for Child Development Associate candidates.
+Child Development/Child Care and Preschool - Grade 3 Education majors.
 During the 90 hours of placement, students will observe and interact with children and teaching professionals.
 Focus will be on development and implementation of appropriate curriculum.
 A series of seminars will integrate the teaching practicum with core concepts of the early childhood profession.
 (Placements usually occur during the day; child care employees may use their workplace as the placement.
-Credits: 3

-Lab Hours: 6 Lecture Hours: 1 Prerequisites: EDUC/PSYC110 and CDCC/EDUC115, or permission of instructor.
+Credits: 3 Lecture Hours: 1 Lab Hours: 6 Prerequisites: EDUC/PSYC110 and CDCC/EDUC115, or permission of instructor.